 Lines of business

 Organizations may have multiple business units where each unit has a central product to serve customers.
 We can estimate an average of twenty business lines for large organizations (more than 8,500 employees).
 In comparison, for medium-sized organizations (more than 2,000 employees), we can estimate an average of eight business lines.
-We can estimate one line of business for small organizations (250 employees or less).
-This is the case for Michael, and this is the data we will use for our example, but we invite you to use your figures.

 Idea success rate

 According to the Microsoft study, only one-third (33%) of the features sent to production positively impact key metrics.
-We will therefore use this figure for the calculations.
+We will, therefore, use this figure for the calculations.

 Idea impact